 The USVI New Build Field Guide: everything you need to know before you build in the US Virgin Islands

-Building a custom home in the US Virgin Islands means navigating a construction environment that is categorically different from anything on the mainland: imported materials, hurricane-grade engineering requirements, a two-track permitting system that can add years to your timeline, and a terrain that makes site selection one of the most consequential decisions you'll make before a single drawing is produced.
+Building a custom home in the US Virgin Islands means navigating a construction environment that is categorically different from anything on the mainland: imported materials, hurricane-grade engineering requirements, a two-track permitting system with its own timeline logic, and terrain that makes site selection one of the most consequential decisions you'll make before a single drawing is produced.

 Done right, a USVI build produces one of the most resilient, high-value residential assets in the Caribbean.
 Done without local knowledge, it produces cost overruns, permit delays, and buildings that underperform from day one.
 This guide covers the full process — land, permits, design, utilities, costs, and construction management — so you arrive at your first conversation with an architect knowing what you're actually getting into.